irfhanaz/Music_DBMS/README.md

 As per real-life music systems, artists can have a 1 to many relationship with albums and albums can have a 1 to many relationship with songs!

+### To run our project:
+1. Download the full repository.
+2. Go to the directory to which it is stored.
+3. In terminal type:
+| python3 manage.py makemigrations
+| python3 manage.py migrate
+| python3 manage.py runserver

 ### What Songs are in the Playlist Currently?